behzodfaiziev/net-kit/README.md

 ## **Features**

-- Supports various HTTP methods (GET, POST, PUT, DELETE, PATCH)
+- 📝 Supports various HTTP methods (GET, POST, PUT, DELETE, PATCH)
-- Configurable base URLs for development and production
+- 🌐 Configurable base URLs for development and production
-- Logging of network requests and responses
+- 📊 Logging of network requests and responses
-- Error handling and response validation
+- ❗ Error handling and response validation
-- Parsing responses into models or lists of models or void using `INetKitModel`
+- 🛠 Parsing responses into models or lists of models using `INetKitModel`

 ## **Getting started**